sealsystems/node-ipp/README.md

 [![NPM](https://img.shields.io/npm/v/@sealsystems/ipp.svg)](https://www.npmjs.com/package/@sealsystems/ipp)

-A pure Javascript implementation of the IPP/2.0 protocol that has no dependencies.
+A pure Javascript implementation of the IPP/2.0 protocol.

 The IPP protocol was started in the 90's and is still being worked on today.
 It is a very indepth protocol that spans many RFCs- some of which are dead while others were herded into IPP/v2.x.